-Qualifications & Attributes Mr. Lanza's extensive operating history in the industry and detailed knowledge of the Company, combined with his

-Company well in his role as our Chairman and as a director.
+Mr. Lanza's extensive operating history in the industry and detailed knowledge of the Company, combined with his experience as a chairman and director of numerous publicly traded and private companies, serves the Company well in his role as our Chairman and as a director.